nph4rd/nph4rd.github.io/_posts/2021-11-12-crypto-santa.md

 Although I did not make a very thorough search for previous work (after all, I'm only doing this for fun), I did find three very interesting articles/papers about _crypto santa_ [^3]:

-The first one was an [open-access](https://orbilu.uni.lu/handle/10993/25936) paper from 2010 by _Sjouke Mauw, Sasa Radomirovic, and Peter Ryan_, in which the authors offer a _decentralized_ solution using the ElGamal cryptosystem (which will be outlined in the next section).
+The first one was an [open-access](https://orbilu.uni.lu/handle/10993/25936) paper from 2010 by _Sjouke Mauw, Sasa Radomirovic, and Peter Ryan_, in which the authors offer a _decentralised_ solution using the ElGamal cryptosystem (which will be outlined in the next section).
 The protocol they describe is similar to the one outlined by Yehuda Lindell in the tweet above, except for the fact that they include a _derangement test_ to assure that the resulting permutation is a derangement (i.e. has no fixed-points), and a _commitment step_ so as to make the protocol verifiable (i.e. to detect cheaters! 🕵️).
 Presumbly, the idea to have a **shared** ElGamal key-pair is so that it can be used as a [threshold cryptosystem](https://en.wikipedia.org/wiki/Threshold_cryptosystem).
 Although this is really cool, I think it is unnecessary, as we will see in the following work.

 The second paper I found was a subsequent work by _Peter Ryan_, that can be found as a [chapter](https://link.springer.com/chapter/10.1007%2F978-3-662-49301-4_33) to a [book](https://link.springer.com/book/10.1007/978-3-662-49301-4) from 2016 that is unfortunately behind a paywall [^4].
 The protocol described here is very elegant and is actually the main basis of my implementation.
 I will describe it in a little more detail below.
 For now it suffices to say that one of the main differences is that in this protocol each party has their own key-pair, instead of having a shared key-pair with which all encryptions are done, as in the one outlined in the tweet or in the previous 2010 paper.